AutoMat: Enabling Automated Crystal Structure Reconstruction from Microscopy via Agentic Tool Use: Related Work

-\textbf{Vision-Language Models in Chemistry.} Recently, multimodal large language models (such as ChemVLM\cite{li2025chemvlm}, GPT-4.1mini\cite{achiam2023gpt}, and Qwen-VL\cite{bai2025qwen2}) have started to be explored in chemistry and materials science.
-However, these models generally lack the capability to accurately handle detailed spatial structure tasks.
-Existing chemical agent tools (e.g., ChemCrow\cite{bran2023chemcrowaugmentinglargelanguagemodels} and Chemagents\cite{tang2025chemagentselfupdatinglibrarylarge}) are limited to text-based descriptions and cannot process image-based inputs, significantly restricting their applicability in microscopy-based analyses.
+\textbf{Vision-Language Models in Chemistry.} Recently, multimodal large language models (ChemVLM~\citep{li2025chemvlm}, GPT-4.1mini~\citep{achiam2023gpt}, and Qwen-VL~\citep{bai2025qwen2}) have started to be explored in chemistry and materials science.
+However, these models generally lack the capability to accurately handle detailed spatial structure tasks, and recent benchmarks further reveal that vision-language models can exhibit erroneous reasoning in visually grounded tasks~\citep{shi2026mmerror}.
+Existing chemical agent tools (e.g., ChemCrow~\citep{bran2023chemcrowaugmentinglargelanguagemodels} and Chemagents~\citep{tang2025chemagentselfupdatinglibrarylarge}) are limited to text-based descriptions and cannot process image-based inputs, significantly restricting their applicability in microscopy-based analyses.
+The field’s SOTA multimodal model MicroscopyGPT~\citep{doi:10.1021/acs.jpclett.5c01257} can generate structural descriptions from STEM images but cannot yet reconstruct CIFs or predict properties.

-\textbf{Material Property Prediction Models.} Advances in machine learning-based interatomic potentials (such as MatterSim\cite{yang2024mattersimdeeplearningatomistic}, M3GNet\cite{chen2022universal}, and MACE\cite{batatia2023macehigherorderequivariant}) have significantly improved the accuracy of computational property predictions.
+\textbf{Material Property Prediction Models.} Advances in machine learning-based interatomic potentials (such as MatterSim~\citep{yang2024mattersimdeeplearningatomistic}, M3GNet~\citep{chen2022universal}, and MACE~\citep{batatia2023macehigherorderequivariant}) have significantly improved the accuracy of computational property predictions.
 Combining these models with experimental imaging provides a novel, digital twin-like approach for validating structural reconstructions.
 However, existing benchmarks predominantly evaluate models using theoretical datasets, lacking end-to-end assessments starting from experimental image inputs.

-In summary, these approaches highlight progress and limitations in microscopy image analysis, structure reconstruction, multimodal modeling, and property prediction. \textbf{AutoMat addresses these gaps} by integrating an automated agent from STEM images to material property prediction and establishes the STEM2Mat benchmark for evaluating the robustness and scalability of automated material characterization.
+In summary, these approaches highlight progress and limitations in microscopy image analysis, structure reconstruction, multimodal modeling, and property prediction. \textbf{AutoMat addresses these gaps} by integrating an agent from STEM images to material property prediction and establishes the STEM2Mat benchmark for evaluating the robustness and scalability of automated material characterization.